ssempax1/MiniProject-one/miniProject1.md

 8. Push: To send committed changes to a remote repository on GitHub so that others may access and view the changes.

+9. Pull: To fetch and merge changes into current branch.

 ---